DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 - **Top toolbar**

     - **Predefined**
     Set [showTitle](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle) to `true` and use the [title](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#title) property to specify the caption.
-If you do not disable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property, the Close button appears.
+The Close button will appear if you do not disable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property.

     - **Custom**
     Add [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) markup and set each item's [toolbar](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#toolbar) property to `top`.
 If you want to display an item in the overflow menu, as shown in this demo, set the item's [locateInMenu](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#locateInMenu) property to `always`.
-You can also assign `never` to this property to keep the item outside the overflow menu, or `auto` to hide the item in the menu if the Popup's width decreases.
+You can also assign `never` to this property to keep the item outside the overflow menu, or you can assign `auto` to hide the item in the menu if the Popup's width decreases.

 - **Content**
 To populate the Popup with content, add markup inside the component.